-Ensuring your employees are satisfied at work is one of the best ways to keep your business running smoothly.
-If employees hate their working conditions, you’ll start to notice a decline in revenue and performance, and that might just be the first of many problems.
+Ensuring your employees are engaged at work is one of the best ways to keep your business running smoothly.
+If employees hate their working conditions, you’ll notice a decline in revenue and performance.
+And that might just be the first of many problems.

 In this article, we’ll tackle designing an effective employee satisfaction survey.
 Designing the best employee satisfaction survey may seem like a daunting task, and without the right experience, it is.
 This brief guide should help you understand the types of survey statements that will generate the most valuable feedback.

 The first step is to measure your company’s current engagement level to find out what you’re doing right — and where you can improve.
 The survey must contain specific questions to generate feedback you can use to design an action plan.

 Ten of the best questions

 When it comes to choosing a survey, it’s important to select one that asks the right questions.
 Here, we’ll highlight ten employee survey statements we believe produce the best quality data.
 Keep in mind: You don’t need to limit your survey to just these statements.
 In fact, the Energage Survey includes the 24 statements based on 13 years of workplace culture research.

 1. I believe this company is going in the right direction.